Chasmanthe - Chasmanthe: Planting, Growing, and Caring

 If the plant is happy, you may see spontaneous seedlings appear.

-Otherwise, harvest your seeds in June-July (in this case, avoid cutting the flower spikes in May, obviously).
-Sow them in autumn under shelter in a very well-draining substrate (half sowing compost and half river sand) at a temperature of 20°C. Keep the substrate moist until the plant germinates.
-In spring, when frost is no longer a concern, you can plant them out in the ground.
-However, you’ll need to wait 2 years for the plant to flower.
+Otherwise, harvest your seeds in June-July (in this case, avoid cutting the flower spikes in May, of course).
+Sow them in autumn in a sheltered spot in a very well-draining substrate (half sowing compost and half river sand) at a temperature of 20°C. Keep the substrate moist until the plant germinates.
+In spring, when frost is no longer a concern, you can plant them out in the garden.
+However, you will need to wait 2 years for the plant to flower.

 By dividing offsets

-Dividing offsets can be done in March.
+Dividing offsets is possible in March.
 Dig up the stump and collect the new corms around the mother plant.
 It’s best to leave each group of corms intact rather than separating them: the older ones can then serve as a nutrient reserve to encourage the growth of younger corms.
 Replant the groups of young corms elsewhere in the garden and water them.

 Association

-It may seem challenging to pair Chasmanthe floribunda, as these plants bring such a strong presence to the garden with the size and colour of their flowers.
-Nevertheless, we’ll attempt to combine them with other plants that enjoy sunshine, fresh but well-drained soil, and which flower in March-April.
+It may seem challenging to pair Chasmanthe floribunda, as these plants bring a strong presence to the garden with the size and colour of their flowers.
+Nevertheless, we will attempt to combine them with other plants that enjoy the sun, a fresh but well-drained soil, and that flower in March-April.
 The ideal is to stick to warm tones with a touch of contrasting whimsy: blue!

-Let’s start with a few Chasmanthe floribunda ‘Saturnus’, with their bright orange flowers.
+Let’s start with some Chasmanthe floribunda ‘Saturnus’, with their bright orange flowers.
 To complement this unusually coloured spring flowering, we’ll rely on reliable bulb varieties with orange flowers: Tulipa fosteriana ‘Orange Emperor’ and Crocus chrysanthus ‘Orange Monarch’.

-For contrast, we’ll try a Peruvian Squill (Scilla peruviana), a tender bulbous flower native to the Mediterranean basin (despite its name), which produces a stunning flowering in the form of a broad, flattened cone, in ultramarine to vivid violet-blue.
+For contrast, we’ll try a Peruvian Scilla (Scilla peruviana), a tender bulbous flower native to the Mediterranean basin (despite its name), which produces a stunning flowering in the form of a broad, flattened cone, in shades of ultramarine blue to vivid violet-blue.

-→ Discover more ideas for pairing with chasmanthes in our advice guide!
+→ Discover more ideas for pairing with chasmanthes in our advice sheet!

 chasmanthe